volatiletech/sqlboiler/README.md

 `Update` on a single object optionally takes a `whitelist`.
 The purpose of the whitelist is to specify which columns in your object should be updated in the database.

 Like `Insert`, this method also takes a `Columns` type, but the behavior is slighty different.
 Although the descriptions below look similar the full documentation reveals the differences.
+Note that all inference is based on the Go types zero value and not the database default value, read the `Insert` documentation above for more details.

 | Column List | Behavior |
 | ----------- | -------- |